LiamDawe/gamingonlinux/README.md

 Setup apache, PHP and MySQL to serve up PHP pages as with any other.
 Adjust `includes/config.php` as needed for your Mysql installation.
 Import the development SQL database from the stripped SQL file `tools/SQL.sql`

+## Code styling

+I do not like shorthand PHP, I like it to be as descriptive and easy to understand as possible!

+Please put braces on a new line, I think it looks cleaner and helps define different sections.

 ## Crons ##

 Various cron jobs are needed to keep it all running smoothly, below are the files and suggested times: